Performance, Planet, People

 Investing in renewable energy has natural positive impacts on people (particularly for health) and for the wider society by benefiting the economy.
 ORIT evaluates social considerations to mitigate risks and promote a 'Just Transition' to clean energy.

-Direct beneficiaries from social initiatives in 2023 (31/12/2023)
+Direct beneficiaries from social initiatives in 2024 (31/12/2024 - latest available)

 Examples of Initiatives: